Cannabis sativa (hemp)

 Notes on Taxonomy and NomenclatureTop of page

 The taxonomy of Cannabis remains in flux.
-The genus may be monotypic, consisting of one species Cannabis sativa, according to Small and Cronquist (1976).
-Others consider the genus polytypic, with two or more additional species such as Cannabis indica, Cannabis ruderalis and Cannabis 'afghanica' (Schultes et al., 1974).
-McPartland et al. (2000) indicates that the segregates are often misnamed, e.g. C. indica is misnamed C. sativa, and C. 'afghanica' is misnamed C. indica or C. ruderalis.
+In his original 1753 classification, Carl Linnaeus identified just one species, Cannabis sativa.
+Lamarck (1785) determined that Cannabis strains from India were distinct from the common hemp of Europe, based on stem and leaf morphology, and named the new species C. indica Lam.
+In a detailed review of the cannabis taxonomy problem Small and Cronquist (1976) returned to the monotypic view, defining a single highly variable species C. sativa, with a number of subspecies and varieties.
+Others continue with the polytypic view, with two or more additional species such as C. indica, C. ruderalis and C. afghanica (Schultes et al., 1974; McPartland et al., 2000; Hillig, 2005; McPartland, 2017).
+McPartland et al. (2000) indicates that the segregates are often misnamed, e.g. C. indica is misnamed C. sativa, and C. afghanica is misnamed C. indica or C. ruderalis.

-Small and Cronquist (1976) based their Cannabis taxonomy on plant concentration of tetrahydrocannabinol (THC), which is the psychoactive compound unique to Cannabis.
-Since the 1940s, fibre hemp breeders have been reducing the THC content (Bòcsa and Karus, 1997).
+Small and Cronquist (1976) based their Cannabis taxonomy, in part, on plant concentration of tetrahydrocannabinol (THC), which is the psychoactive compound unique to Cannabis.
+Since the 1940s, fibre hemp breeders have been reducing the THC content (Bocsa and Karus, 1997).
 Conversely, breeders of drug Cannabis have been increasing the THC content (Szendrei, 1997).
-Cannabis segregates can interbreed and hybridize, as shown by X Cannabis intersita Sojak.
+Cannabis segregates can interbreed and hybridize, as shown by X C. intersita Sojak - a hybrid between C. ruderalis and C. sativa.
 Furthermore, C. sativa and C. indica escape cultivation and grow wild; these have been called C. ruderalis (Small and Cronquist, 1976).
 Here, Cannabis segregates are described as 'biotypes'.

 The seeds (achenes) are round to nearly lens-shaped, with a round base, surface green-brown to grey, marbled or unmarbled, with or without an abscission layer at the base, ranging in size from 1.5 to 4 mm long.